Ojos del Salado Expedition

 Guided ascent to the second highest peak in South America, far away from Aconagua crowds

-Starting and ending in Santiago Chile, the Ojos Del Salada trip includes plenty of non-technical hiking, 4‑wheel drive travel over 17,000 ft, hot springs soaking and camping in both huts and tents.
+Starting and ending in La Rioja, Argentina, the Ojos Del Salado trip includes plenty of non-technical hiking, and remote 4‑wheel drive travel.
 This is a perfect adventure for small groups or a custom trip for an individual.
 Bag the second highest peak in the Western Hemisphere Mountain Madness style!

 -